If you are into health, then you may have heard about MTHFR, and if you’ve dared to dig into it, you are probably thoroughly confused.

 - Inflammation control.
 Chronic pain?

-- … and many many more that impact on you health and well-being
+- … and many many more that impact on your health and well-being

 Decreased MTHFR activity will potentially result in all of the above processes being compromised to some extent.
 Kind of a big deal!

-Clinically there are a series of supporting supplements that may help to overcome the effects of MTHFR, but vitally each and every patient must be viewed uniquely and always treated for lifestyle factors that may contribute to, or exacerbate the way the MTHFR expression impacts on your health.
+Clinically there is a series of supporting supplements that may help to overcome the effects of MTHFR.
+Still, vitally each and every patient must be viewed uniquely and always treated for lifestyle factors that may contribute to, or exacerbate the way the MTHFR expression impacts on your health.